bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    2. `.text` — the link text
    3. `.description` — optional additional description text
 3. `LinkTemplate` — a template for converting `LinkData` objects into rendered links
-   1. `.templateString` — a moustache template for rendering the link
+   1. `.templateString` — a Mustache template for rendering the link
-   2. `.filters` — an optional list of filters to apply to each field, where the filters are simply functions that expect to be passwd one string, and will return a new string
+   2. `.filters` — an optional list of filters to apply to each field, where the filters are simply functions that expect to be passed one string, and will return a new string

-These three classes have grown a little over time, but they remain mostly un-changed in today's code.
+These three classes have grown a little over time, but they remain mostly unchanged in today's code.

 ### A Three-Step Process